Collins-ifedi/Sentiment_analyzer/README.md

 Author

-Part of a full-stack AI trading assistant system developed by [Your Name or Team Name].
+Part of a full-stack AI trading assistant system developed by Chukwujiekwu Collins Ifedi